alecnhance/TypingGymV2/README.md

 - **Activity Feed** - Recent typing sessions and accomplishments

 ### 👥 **Social & Community Features**
-- **Community Graph** - Real-time visualization of community activity and average WPM
+- **Community Graph** - Visualization of community activity and average WPM
 - **Daily Challenge Leaderboard** - See how you rank against other users
 - **User Profiles** - Personalized profiles with statistics and achievements